The Connections Between Emotional Stress, Trauma and Physical Pain

 Studies have shown that chronic pain might not only be caused by physical injury but also by stress and emotional issues.
 In particular, people who have experienced trauma and suffer from Post Traumatic Stress Disorder (PTSD) are often at a higher risk to develop chronic pain.

 Many people are already familiar with the fact that emotional stress can lead to stomachaches, irritable bowel syndrome, and headaches, but might not know that it can also cause other physical complaints and even chronic pain.
-One logical reason for this: studies have found that the more anxious and stressed people are, the more tense and constricted their muscles are, over time causing the muscles to become fatigued and inefficient.
+One logical reason for this: Studies have found that the more anxious and stressed people are, the more tense and constricted their muscles are, causing the muscles to become fatigued and inefficient over time.

 More subtly, one might develop psychosomatic symptoms or stress-related symptoms because of unresolved emotional issues.
 These are not new discoveries; researchers have studied the mind/body interrelationship for several decades because of the importance of this link.